Nuclear's limitations

 2) accidents happen

-3) decomissioning & waste disposal costs are huge (£90 billion on existing plants according to Gordon Brown).
+3) decomissioning & waste disposal costs are huge (£90 billion on existing UK plants according to Gordon Brown).

 4) plants in the UK inevitably serve a military dual use (we see this in DU munitions, Trident etc)